holdex/developers/.github/CONTRIBUTING.md

 1. be oriented toward the end users
 1. follow [Conventional Commits Guidelines](https://www.conventionalcommits.org)
 1. be [clean and simple](https://pulsar.apache.org/contribute/develop-semantic-title/#how-to-write-good-pr-titles)
-1. be written from a user's perspective (what the user gets)
+1. be written from the user's perspective (what the user gets)
 1. use present tense to describe the change

 ```